4 Ways to Mitigate Misclassification Risk through Compliance

 Additionally, 10% of independent contractors’ insurance policies quietly expire every month, meaning there’s a distinct possibility that someone who was compliant at the start of their contract will be uninsured by the time a problem arises.
 Monitoring compliance is as important as initiating it because, legally, an uninsured independent contractor and an independent contractor with expired insurance are one in the same.
 Both can leave your company liable for damages and vulnerable to expensive lawsuits should something go wrong.

-Step 4: Dedicate Resources for Program Management
+4. Dedicate Resources for Program Management

 Certificates of Insurance have historically lived in folders of PDFs stored within the depths of the HR department.
 As utilizing independent contractors has become more popular, diligently maintaining the digital stack of COIs is becoming impossible.
 Fortunately, a few systems have come into play to help companies at the vanguard of the gig economy manage their workforce.

-If your company prefers to keep things in-house, it’s a good idea to implement a compliance analyst—or in larger cases a compliance department—who’s knowledgeable and focused on your contingent workforce.
+If your company prefers to keep things in-house, it’s a good idea to implement a compliance analyst—or in larger cases a compliance department—whose knowledgeable and focused on your contingent workforce.
 A second option is to utilize a compliance management system.
 A CMS is a much broader system, tracking certifications like background checks and training along with COIs.

 A third option has emerged recently, which requires neither staff or complex system integration.
 New technologies are beginning to convert the COI into a living document, notifying both the independent contractor and the companies they work with on the status of their insurance policy.
 The COI is stored in a cloud-based software that can be accessed by both parties and can be adjusted to reflect policy changes, cancellation, expiration, and renewal.